Drewster1/Getting_and_cleaning_data_assignment/Code_book.md

 9. Combine the data frames to produce one data frame containing the subjects, measurements and activities

-10. Produce "merged_tidy_data.txt" with the combined data frame as the first expected output
+10. Produce "merged_tidy_data.txt" with the combined data frame as the first output

 11. Create another data set using the data.table library to easily group the tidy data by subject and activity

 12. Apply the mean and standard deviation calculations across the groups

-13. Write "calculated_tidy_data.txt"
+13. Write "calculated_tidy_data.txt" as second output

 See run_analysis.R for further details